pkarthikbit/esp32-remoteCar/esp-idf/README.md

   Tasks:

-  * `ble_client_uart_task`            - process Uart
+  * `ble_server_uart_task`            - process Uart

 ### Packet Structure

   After the Uart received data, the data will be posted to Uart task.
 Then, in the UART_DATA event, the raw data may be retrieved.
 The max length is 120 bytes every time.
-  If you run the BLE SPP demo with two ESP32 chips, the MTU size will be exchanged after the BLE connection is established, so every packet can be send directly.
+  If you run the BLE SPP demo with two ESP32 chips, the MTU size will be exchanged for 200 bytes after the ble connection is established, so every packet can be send directly.
   If you only run the ble_spp_server demo, and it was connected by a phone, the MTU size may be less than 123 bytes.
 In such a case the data will be split into fragments and send in turn.
   In every packet, we add 4 bytes to indicate that this is a fragment packet.
 The first two bytes contain "##" if this is a fragment packet, the third byte is the total number of the packets, the fourth byte is the current number of this packet.
   The phone APP need to check the structure of the packet if it want to communicate with the ble_spp_server demo.